klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.accounts.md

 **NOTE** The signatures and feePayerSignatures properties have been added since caver-js [v1.2.0-rc.3](https://www.npmjs.com/package/caver-js/v/1.2.0-rc.3).
 If the sender signs the transaction, the signature array is returned in `signatures`.
 If the fee payer signs, the signature array is returned in `feePayerSignatures`.

-**NOTE** The `txHash` and `senderTxHash` contained in the result object may not be final values.
-If the signature of the sender is added, txHash and senderTxHash will be different.
-If the signature of the fee payer is added, the txHash will be different.
+**NOTE** The `txHash` and `senderTxHash` in the result object may not be the final values.
+If another sender signature is added, txHash and senderTxHash will change.
+If a fee-payer signature is added, txHash will change.

 **Example**